k1r0d3v/BreezeEnhanced/README.md

-# BreezeEnhanced
+# Solid

 ## Overview

-BreezeEnhanced is a fork of KDE Breeze decoration with the following changes:
+Solid is a fork of BreezeEnhanced decoration with the following changes:

- * The optional title-bar gradient is smooth and has a configurable intensity.
- * The title-bar opacity is configurable.
- * A very mild light line is added to the top of title-bar (especially for dark color schemes) and the separator between title-bar and window is removed.
- * By default, the close, minimize and maximize buttons are macOS-like and their sizes change on mouse-over when animation is enabled.
- * The spacing between buttons is configurable.
- * Opaqueness, opacity override and flatness are added to the exception list properties.
- * Title-bar font is set indpendent from the KDE font settings (for use outside KDE).
+ - Code cleaning and refactor
+ - Title bar background color deduction
+ - Text color adaptable to background color
+ - Improved button feel and colorize, with easy theme addiction
+ - Easy creation of new button types

 Please note that BreezeEnhanced is not related to the Breeze widget style.
-In fact, it is made to match various themes of the [Kvantum](https://github.com/tsujan/Kvantum) widget style but it works with all styles.
+In fact, it is made to match personal preferences.

 ## Installation